Asi Taulava: Air21 Express / NLEX Road Warriors (2013–2023)

 Bothered by financial problems, the Air21 Express was acquired by expansion team NLEX Road Warriors before the start of the 2014–15 season.
 In August 2014, the 2003 MVP was also signed a two-year, maximum salary deal worth P10 million.

-On October 14, 2016 Taulava was recognized during the PBA Leo Awards Night as he was named to the PBA Mythical Second Team.
+On October 14, 2016, Taulava was recognized during the PBA Leo Awards Night as he was named to the PBA Mythical Second Team.

+After the 2022–23 season, Taulava retired from professional basketball.
+On December 8, 2023, NLEX announced that the team will retire Taulava's jersey number 88 in a game scheduled on December 13 against the TNT Tropang Giga, where Taulava formerly played.
+On December 12, he was activated by the team, making him eligible to play for one final game.
+On December 13, he started the game against TNT and played for almost two minutes before being subbed out for the rest of the game.
+In the process, he played his 24th season in the PBA, breaking the previous record he shared with Robert Jaworski.
+Taulava also became the second player in the PBA at the age of 50 after Jaworski.
+During halftime of the same game, his jersey number was officially retired.